Scroll to see more

 Introducing the VocalR Child App.

-We realized that the game needed an overarching theme, so we settled on the idea of an "expedition."
+We realized that the game needed an overarching theme, so we settled on the theme of "expedition."

-During the transition from mid-fidelity to hi-fidelity design, I took into account feedback that emphasized refining the app's navigation and user flow.
-I opted to streamline and focus on showcasing the key features we consider most essential.
+I opted to focus on showcasing the features we consider most essential.
 This led to simplifying the navigation bar to include just Home, Community, and Play.

 Additionally, I dedicated more effort to enhancing the onboarding screens, aiming to create a comprehensive and straightforward diagnosis process for children.